-On his travels to southern Africa, Fridolin Dietrich observed the peculiarity of identity-relevant features in zebras.
-The individual shades and shapes of the zebra’s stripes characterize each animal and make it unique.
+On his travels to southern Africa, Fridolin Dietrich observed the specialty of identity-relevant features in zebras.
+The individual shades of colour and shape of the zebra’s stripes characterise each animal and make it unique.
 In addition, the stripes serve as camouflage against predators.
-Thus they form a necessary survival strategy.
+They thus form a necessary survival strategy.

 Identity development as a (survival) strategy is a principle often successfully applied in nature.
-And for us it represents the basis of our consulting approach.
+And for us it represents the foundation of our consulting approach.

 Our approach, compact and understandable in 140 pages.

-From the very beginning the BLLV, the Bavarian Teachers’ Association, from Munich has been our client.
+Our very first client was the BLLV, the Bavarian Teachers’ Association, from Munich.

-During six months of work, identity strategy, positioning and its implementation were developed internally and supported externally.
+During six months of work, identity strategy, positioning and its implementation were developed internally and accompanied externally.

-We traveled over 3,000 kilometers on the streets of Bavaria to personally ask members about their expectations.
+We traveled over 3,000 kms on the roads of Bavaria to personally find out about the members’ expectations.